MaiderAbad/maiderabad.github.io/content/posts/case-study-scientific-repo/index.md

 ---

-## Challenges and Future Directions
+## Challenges and Future Directions :rocket:

 Despite its promise, our approach faces several limitations: